Coaching Resources & Tools for Growth

 Crucial Conversations

-Crucial Conversations is like a survival kit for the tough talks we all dodge, those moments when opinions differ, stakes are high, and emotions run hot.
+Crucial Conversations is a tool for growth in the tough talks we all dodge, those moments when opinions differ, stakes are high, and emotions run hot.
 It teaches you how to stay calm, speak honestly, and listen so well that even the hardest conversations turn into better understanding instead of blowups.

 The Coaching Habit